kasslent/clc-digital-skills/_instructor_notes.md

   * trying starting with 10-15 minutes, then check on the progress of the students and gauge from there
   * encourage them to work in pairs and their mentors
   * review it together after
+  * exercises sometimes include creating external CSS & JS files so students can practice file management, others include inline CSS & JS file just to reduce the switching between multiple files and also give students practice for using both techniques.
 * Homework
   * There are no official homework assignments so encourage students to use exercise time to ask questions and attend drop in sessions.
   * No homework is assigned to make it possible for students to balance work and this course.